 Was the round typeface in the sub-dials of the “2nd Execution” Heuer Autavia 2446M the result of a thoughtful process, a one-off creative anomaly, or a pad-printing-device operator’s neglect?
+Who knows?

 What we know for sure is that we are not looking at some Frankenwatch assembled later from various parts.
 “Exactly what it should be!” says Jeff Stein, OnTheDash founder and one of the foremost experts on vintage Heuer chronographs, when he inspected the serial number of my Autavia with round numerals.
 “Serial numbers on the cases are in the 85xxx-to-89xxx range, with only one sample falling outside this range,” he adds.

 Three examples from a decade